 There seems to be a fair bit of confusion online about Taroko National Park and whether or not it is open.
-The following information will try to provide answers to some of the questions I’ve seen people asking and is true of January 2025.
+The following information will try to provide answers to some of the questions I’ve seen people asking and is true of March 2026.

 Is Taroko Gorge open now?

-The full answer is a little more complex.
 The road through the park (Provincial Highway 8, aka the Central Cross-Island Highway) is only open at specific times of the day and even then, only to self-drive vehicles.
 There are currently no bus services operating in and out of the national park.
 For the most up-to-date information on the road situation, you can check the traffic page of the Taroko National Park website.

 Is it still worth visiting Taroko Gorge at the moment?

-Why is Taroko closed?
+Why is Taroko partially closed?

 A magnitude 7.2 earthquake hit Hualien at 7:58 AM on April 3, 2024.
 The earthquake caused several buildings in Hualien City to collapse, killed at least 18, and did extensive damage to the trail and road infrastructure in Taroko National Park.

-When will Taroko be open again?
+When will all the Taroko trails be open again?

 Are any of the trails in Taroko National Park open now?